Best Places to Stay in Orlando

 - Disney’s Port Orleans Resort – French Quarter

 - The Cabins at Disney’s Fort Wilderness Resort

 The grounds of the moderate resorts at Disney World have more of a “resort feel” than the value resort options, but they are still more like glorified motels with exterior corridors, bathrooms without windows, and overpriced food courts.
 The main differences between the moderate and value resorts are the room size.
 The moderate resorts average 314 square feet, while the value resort rooms measure 260 square feet.
 In addition, the moderate pools have a more elaborate theme with slides and other features.

 Our Favourite is the Caribbean Beach Resort.
 What could be better than an exact recreation of a perfect Caribean Beach Resort, Well apart from a real one, not a lot?
 Unfortunately, this is a long way off.
 But it is still a great place to base your trip.
-Pirate themed Rooms and a fantastic pool mean this Lakeside resort complete with beaches and Caribbean island themed zones is great or kids and adults.
+Pirate-themed rooms and a fantastic pool mean this Lakeside resort complete with beaches and Caribbean island-themed zones is great for kids and adults.
 Where better to get a cocktail than the home of rum!